how-ardwen/mse2202/README.md

   - Implement code to get sensors to trigger servo motor.
 During testing phase, if green, servo turns left, if not green, servo turns right

 - [ ] Finalize Sorting System
-  - Refine servo motor timing
+  - Finishin implementing code into robot, refine servo motor timing as well
   - Implement code for final deposit into collection container